-The progress bar will display the repair process so you can be aware when it is complete.
+The progress bar will display the repair process so you can be aware of when it is complete.
 Preview the repaired video file before saving it to a location of your choice.

 For an advanced repair, a sample video is shot by Recoverit.
 The sample video is in the same format as your corrupt video file, and it is created from the same device.
-Therefore, Recoverit uses the information in the sample video as reference in repairing your severely damaged video.
+Therefore, Recoverit uses the information in the sample video as a reference in repairing your severely damaged video.

 For an effective advanced video recovery, ensure you add the sample video files, and repair the corrupt video once again.
 Next, save the files.

-This article has been able to explain the meanings of MPEG2, MPEG4 and, H264.
-In light of this, these video compression formats have been compared and their differences clearly defined.
+This article has been able to explain the meanings of MPEG2, MPEG4, and, H264.
+In light of this, these video compression formats have been compared and their differences are clearly defined.
 You can now make an informed decision on what format to use for your video compression, based on their peculiarities.